National TPS Alliance v. Noem: Dissent

 Ketanji Brown Jackson was the only Justice noted in dissent.
-The initial ruling was left unsigned, as is typical in emergency filings.
-Nevertheless, this ultimately leaves the question of concurrence with the ruling unknown.
+The order was unsigned and did not include a concurrence.

 Implications and reactions

 The case, along with several others, will set precedent in deciding the extent to which the Trump administration can manipulate or repeal existing executive policy on temporary status.
 Independent observers note that it is likely the Trump administration will take steps to deport previous status holders in the event that the case is ultimately decided in their favor.
 This has partly been performed by means of the Alien Enemies Act, the subject of further litigation, most pertinently in J.G.G. v.
 Trump.

-Many outside actors have noted the critical role that Venezuelan asylum seekers and other TPS designates play in the US economy, and the dangers that lie therein for its functions in the event that large scale deportation efforts against recent or existing temporary status holders are greenlit by the courts.
+Many outside actors have noted the critical role that Venezuelan asylum seekers and other TPS designees play in the US economy, and the dangers that lie therein for its functions in the event that large-scale deportation efforts against recent or existing temporary status holders are greenlit by the courts.
 They constitute a population of more than 1 million people, and fulfill functions that are otherwise shortly supplied in the US labor market.
 In 2021, status holders contributed more than $2 billion to the US economy, roughly a fifth of their total earnings.
 94% of working-age designees are employed, comparable with the national average, and they play a substantial role in the economic health and diversity of their communities.